-If a student fails to attend on the first day having advised of their arrival to the UK, then the Accommodation Officer, admissions team/Housemaster will contact the student/parent/agent concerned within 24 hours of the student's failure to enrol, and identify the reason for the student's non-arrival.
+If a student fails to attend on the first day, then the admissions team/Housemaster will contact the student/parent/agent concerned within 24 hours of the student's failure to enrol, and identify the reason for the student's non-arrival.

-The Accommodation Officer, admissions team/Housemasters will continue with this process until all students are enrolled.
+The admissions team/Housemasters will continue with this process until all students are enrolled.